 Jess Whitby Marketing & Communications Coordinator

 Jess joined the Triathlon Victoria team in September 2017, after graduating La Trobe University with a Bachelor of Journalism.
-During her studies, Jess worked with Cycling Victoria, the Melbourne Boomers and the Victorian Institute of Sport, and joins Triathlon Victoria with a passion for promoting participation for all in sport.
+During her studies, Jess worked with Cycling Victoria, the Melbourne Boomers and the Victorian Institute of Sport, and joins Triathlon Victoria with a passion for promoting participation for all in sport through digital media.
 When not working, Jess can be found trackside, skating for the Victorian Roller Derby League.

 Brian Hinton Events Coordinator